 When it comes to website hosting there are many different options available.
-Each has their own merits, differing in features and price points.
+Each has its own merits, differing in features and price points.
 Today we’re going to be taking a closer look at Virtual Private Server (VPS) hosting.

 VPS hosting allows you to store your web assets on space that has been configured to look and feel like a standalone dedicated server.

 VPS stands for Virtual Private Server.
 A VPS is a siloed space on a server that has the characteristics of an entire server itself.
 A Virtual Private Server Hosting has its own Operating System (OS), applications, resources, and configurations.
 All of this is contained within a single powerful server.
 Each server can have multiple VPS accounts on it.

 How Does VPS Hosting Work?

 As the name implies, the entire premise of VPS hosting revolves around virtualization.
 With this technology, entire servers can be ‘split up’ and allocated to different people.

-Virtual servers share a single physical server, but each gain the benefits of being able to set up and configure their space as if it were wholly belonging to them.
+Virtual servers share a single physical server, but each gains the benefits of being able to set up and configure their space as if it were wholly belonging to them.
 This gives them a high degree of flexibility along with an added element of privacy – for a fraction of the cost of a dedicated server.

 Virtualization technology assesses the server as a whole and then divides resources up among different accounts based on what those account holders paid for.

-For example, if the server has 128GB of RAM, it may split that up in 2 or more parts.
+For example, if the server has 128GB of RAM, it may split that up into 2 or more parts.

 Each account holder will then be assigned the amount of RAM as specified in their hosting contract.
 The resources allocated to each account are only for that account and will not be tapped into even if other accounts need or use more.

-From a user point of view, hosting a website on VPS host means:
+From a user point of view, hosting a website on a VPS host means:

 - Guaranteed resources – Memory, Processing time, storage, etc will never be shared.